Sandstone outcrops at MPF’s Schwartz Prairie. Photo: Bruce Schuette

 Vice President of Science And Management

-Bruce Schuette is recently retired from working 36 years as a park naturalist at Cuivre River State Park, where he was involved in natural resource management (prescribed burns, exotic species control, ecosystem management), natural resource inventory, collections, monitoring, working with researchers, and nature education.
+Bruce Schuette retired from working 36 years as a park naturalist at Cuivre River State Park, where he was involved in natural resource management (prescribed burns, exotic species control, ecosystem management), natural resource inventory, collections, monitoring, working with researchers, and nature education.
 He has served on the MPF board since January 2000, served as secretary 2005-2012, and is vice president of Science & Management and chairman of the Science & Management Committee.
 He has a Bachelor’s degree in wildlife management from the University of Missouri-Columbia.

 Committees: Executive, Science & Management (Chair), Land Acquisition Subcommittee, Outreach & Education

 Kansas City, MO

 Laura Church is a CPA with a Masters in accounting from the University of Missouri – Kansas City and has 20 years of experience in public, private and governmental accounting.
 Laura is a committed conservationist, a long time member of MPF, and joined the board in 2009 as treasurer.